dwoodjr/drexel-perforce/src/site/notes/Drexel Perforce/Getting Started/First Steps in Perforce.md

 temp/**
 ```

-> [!tip] Pro Tip
+> [!tip] Pro Tip - .p4ignore File
 > For Unity or Unreal projects, check if a template `.p4ignore` file is provided in your depot.
 It's a great starting point!
+If not, we provide a default [Universal .p4ignore](https://1drv.ms/u/s!AqQzGx8l4o2wk-gX4KcMQCz_Dz8SjA?e=fZIpeN) file that can be used for most game design and virtual production projects.

 ---